SAP-samples/teched2024-IN180/exercises/ex5/README.md

 ![](/exercises/ex5/images/ex5_1_1.png)

 <br>Give the Request a name.
-Let's call it 'BusinessPartnerAPI' and and paste the API URL copied from the previous step.
+Let's call it 'BusinessPartnerAPI' and paste the API URL copied from the previous step.
 Select the 'GET' Operation.

 ![](/exercises/ex5/images/ex5_1_2.png)